The importance of well-maintained surgery scheduling data

 Figuring out how to even begin standardizing unruly procedure data can be daunting, but in situations like these, relying on an expert can be easier than going it alone.

-With nearly 30 years as an industry leader in clinical terminology, IMO can review your procedure list file to assess data quality, identify downstream impacts, and recommend steps to standardize the information.
+With nearly 30 years as an industry leader in clinical terminology, IMO Health can review your procedure list file to assess data quality, identify downstream impacts, and recommend steps to standardize the information.

 How to assess your procedure list data

-From there, we assess the quality of the data – including base procedure names and CPT code mappings – and identify possible side effects like workflow disruptions, denials, and more.
-Then, we will collaborate with your organization and share ways to improve the quality of your procedure list.
+3. IMO Health will assess your data – including base procedure names and CPT code mappings – and flag possible side effects like workflow disruptions and denials

 CPT is a registered trademark of the American Medical Association.
 All rights reserved.

-Related Ideas
+Related Content